mthaichi/bf-secret-file-downloader/readme.txt

 = What file types are supported? =

 The plugin supports all common file types.
-You can configure allowed file extensions in the settings.

 = How secure is the download functionality? =